lauralifts/loadmgt-workshop/circuitbreaking/README.md

  * [Circuitbreaking on retries](./demo-retries/README.md)
  * [Prioritising requests](./demo-prios/README.md)

-TODO: demo with multiple upstreams, to demonstrate clarify what is per cluster and what is per host
+TODO: demo with multiple upstreams, to demonstrate what is per cluster and what is per host
+TODO: noisy neighbour demo
+TODO: disabling circuitbreaking

 ## Useful Links